 All visitors to Cambodia require a visa except passport holders of Laos, Malaysia, Philippines, Singapore, Vietnam, Thailand, Indonesia, Brunei and Myanmar.
 Other passport holders can apply for an e-visa at evisa.gov.kh.
 You can get also a visa on arrival at most ports of entry at a cost of US$30 (bring two passport photos).

-It’s two hours to Phnom Penh from Singapore.
-Cambodia is seven hours ahead of GMT and one hour behind Singapore.
+Cambodia is seven hours ahead of GMT, one hour behind Singapore and three hours behind Sydney.

 What’s the money situation?